egocarib/Vintage-Story-Mods/mods/egocaribresinmapmarkers/README.md

-﻿# Resin Auto Map Markers
+﻿# Auto Map Markers

-Automatically adds a map marker to your map whenever you harvest resin from a pine tree.
+Automatically adds map markers to your map when you harvest certain objects or find loose ore.
+Fully configurable.

 Links:
  - [Vintage Story ModsDB](https://mods.vintagestory.at/resinmapmarkers)